SchoolOfCode/final-project-repo-ukla-room-16/README.md

 4. Go to http://localhost:3000/ in your browser and register by creating an account to use the app

 ---
-## Quick Start Guide on how to use the Familia
+## Quick start guide on how to use the Familia App

 1. Create an account on the homepage using either your personal email, Facebook, Twitter, or Google accounts.